HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 Minimum requirements for a Linux (RPI ARM64) Data Collector device
 ------------------------------------------------------------------
-.. note:: The Linux (RPI ARM64) Data Collector is currently in beta.

 * Raspberry Pi 4 Model B (8GB)
 * 64 GB of free space (note: you must be using an SSD drive)